logseq/nbb-logseq/examples/ollama-chat/README.md

 ## Description

 This example demonstrates a Logseq DB graph extracting data from [an Ollama LLM](https://ollama.com/) that can then be used in Logseq.
 With the DB version, a Logseq graph defines an ontology through its tags and properties.
 While the [schema.org ontology](https://schema.org) is used, the example script can be configured to use any Logseq graph's ontology.
+To see a demo of this example, see [this video](https://www.loom.com/share/bd98db65474f4e828bd4db65d556159c).

 ## Setup